Important Notice

 The Board of Manulife (Singapore) Pte.
 Ltd. has assumed the responsibility of the Remuneration Committee locally.
 The considerations on executive remuneration are based on our global human resource strategy, policies and framework as well as performance evaluation.

-The Executive Investment Committee is responsible for assisting the Board to review the investment strategies and processes in place for the Company’s investment activities that are the Company carried out on behalf of its policyholders, monitor the performance of such investment activities, and review and approve investment thresholds and limits in line with local regulations and Manulife enterprise-wide policies.
+The Executive Investment Committee is responsible for assisting the Board to review the investment strategies and processes established for the Company's investment activities that the Company carries out on behalf of its policyholders, monitor the performance of such investment activities, and review and approve investment thresholds and limits in line with local regulations and Manulife enterprise-wide policies.

 List of Members

-The Executive Risk Committee functions as a delegate of the Company’s senior management to manage the key risks in the day-to-day operations of the Company.
-The Executive Risk Committee comprises a minimum 7 members and shall at all time include among its members, the Chief Executive Officer, the Appointed Actuary, Chief Risk Officer and Chief Legal & Compliance Officer.
+The Executive Risk Committee functions as a delegate of the Company's senior management to manage the key risks in the day-to-day operations of the Company.
+The Executive Risk Committee comprises a minimum of 7 members and shall at all time include among its members, the Chief Executive Officer, the Appointed Actuary, Chief Risk Officer, and General Counsel.
 Key risks or material risk trends will be escalated by the Executive Risk Committee to the attention of the Board Risk Committee.

 List of Members